CleverRaven/Cataclysm-DDA/doc/TILESET.md

 }
 ```

-`--obsolete-fillers`: print what fillers were skipped and thus ready to be removed.
+`--obsolete-fillers`: print which fillers were skipped and are thus ready to be removed.

 Requires `pyvips` module.